 Investment income is subject to regular gradual rates unless specific requirements are met.
 For example, interest may be subject to a flat rate of 10% or 17% and dividends to a flat rate of 15%.

-In the case of Puerto Rican non-resident foreign nationals, investment income, such as rent, interest income are subject to a flat rate of 29% and dividends to a flat rate of 15% (or a lower flat rate in certain cases).
+In the case of Puerto Rican non-resident foreign nationals, investment income, such as rent and interest income, is subject to a flat rate of 29%, and dividends to a flat rate of 15% (or a lower flat rate in certain cases).